-Glenn was held out of spring practices before being cleared for the start of training camp last week.
-He was practicing on a limited basis before missing his first session on Thursday.
+It's unclear how the injury developed.
+Glenn was held out of the team's spring practices before being cleared for the start of training camp.
+He practiced on a limited basis during the team's first six sessions before being held out on Thursday.

 Glenn has been a starter since his rookie season in 2012, and last year became one of the league's top-paid tackles after signing a five-year, $65 million contract extension.